Mar-Issah/Lorem-Ipsum-Text-Generator/README.md

 - Enter the number of paragraph you want to generate.
 - Input has to be a number greater than 1.
-- You can now copy the text into your project
+- You can now copy the text into your project.

 ### Installation